RAJESHKAIREDDY/Google_Professsional_DataEngineer_Notes/Security&IAM_Roles.md

   - **User Role**: Allows for read and write access to tables.
   - **Reader Role**: Allows for read-only access to data in tables.
   - **Viewer Role**: Restricted to accessing the GCP console for Bigtable.
+  - **roles/bigtable.reader** provides **read access to actual Bigtable data at the project or instance level via the Bigtable APIs**.
+  - **roles/bigtable.viewer** only **allows viewing the Bigtable section** in the GCP Console UI.But **roles/bigtable.viewer does NOT grant permission to use the Bigtable client libraries or APIs to access any data**.

 ### Encryption at Rest